TWO CHATEAUX AND THE BLAVET hotel based tour

 Short so you can linger in Pontivy, followed by 9 kms on the canal towpath and then a few hills on deserted country roads to warm your legs as you come into the tiny village of Melrand.
 Of all the hotels we use, this is the one that gets the most praise for the evening meal, and it's also one of the cheapest...

-A very pretty ride though the large village of Guemene and then up the to bring you all almost all the way to a lovely little Chambre D'Hotes again lost in the countryside.
-The owner used to run a major restaurant in the Cantal and it shows:-)
+A very pretty ride though the large village of Guemene and then to a lovely little Chambre D'Hotes/creperie again lost in the countryside set right on the canal

-A very gentle, and mostly downhill wobble back to Gouarec and our base.
+A very gentle, and mostly downhill wobble along the canal back to Gouarec and our base.